 Permanent Hair Removal

-If you would like to discuss permanent hair removal, please contact us so we can arrange an appointment to assess your suitability for treatment.
+If you would like to discuss hair removal, please contact us so we can arrange an appointment to assess your suitability for treatment.